aleshaleksey/AZDice/README.md

 Compiles on rust 1.28.0 with cargo build --release --features="winit glium libc"

+*Probably won't compile at all at the moment, because a customised version of conrod is used.
+Working on fix.*

 Feedback
 --------
 Please let me know why this ~sucks~ might suck and how it should be made better.